codalab/codalab-worksheets/docs/FAQ.md

 ### I received an `ImportError` because I don't have the appropriate library installed.
 How do I install libraries in CodaLab?

 CodaLab runs all run bundles in Docker containers.
 See our [article about specifying Docker containers](Execution.md#specifying-environments-with-docker).
-You can see how to [make your own Docker images](Creating-Docker-Images.md).

 ### How do I check how much space my bundles are using?